EmmaGabrielsson/CourseSubmission_DatabaseStorage/README.md

 - .NET 7
 - Visual Studio 2022 or later
 - SQL Server
+- Microsoft.EntityFrameworkCore.SqlServer
+- Microsoft.EntityFrameworkCore.Tools

 ## How to run the app
 1. Clone the repository to your local machine
 2. Open the solution file (.sln) in Visual Studio
 3. Build the solution
+4. Install these packages using the Package Manager Console in Visual Studio by running the following command:
+Install-Package Microsoft.EntityFrameworkCore.SqlServer
+Install-Package Microsoft.EntityFrameworkCore.Tools
-4. Update the connection string in the `DataContext` class located in `Contexts/DataContext.cs` in the `OnConfiguring` method to point to the location of your SQL Server database file
+5. Update the connection string in the `DataContext` class located in `Contexts/DataContext.cs` in the `OnConfiguring` method to point to the location of your SQL Server database file
 6. Run the app in debug mode (press F5)

 ## Functionality